audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/basics/prompt-basics.md

 Audacity uses the **\*TRACK\*** variable to reference the current audio file/selection.
 Thus, you can use basic commands such as **mult** or **sum** with **\*track\*** and the Nyquist prompt will replace the file/selection with the result (or as Audacity calls it, "returned audio").&#x20;

 {% hint style="info" %}
 Note: Prior to version 4 syntax, the vaiable `S` was used instead of `*TRACK*`.
-You may encounter this in some old plug-ins or old documentation.
+You may encounter this in some old plugins or old documentation.
 The old syntax is obsolete and should not be used in new code
 {% endhint %}

 ### Simple Examples <a href="#simple_examples" id="simple_examples"></a>